 My cat, on the other hand, seems to welcome and relish each yawn, allowing it to become a wave of gentle movement that unfurls through her body.

 It’s a conscious, internally-sensed whole-body response — from the tip of her nose, to the tips of her ears through to the tip of her tail.
 Her whiskers vibrate, her jaw opens to full capacity, her tongue extends.
 It’s embodied, deliberate, unrestrained, proportionate, sybaritic, smooth and natural.
-She doesn’t hold back, stifle it and create tension in her body like we humans.
+It's a muscle reset involving one of the muscles most hightlighted in the brain's body maps - the tongue.
+She doesn’t hold back, stifle movement and create tension in her body like we humans.
 It looks satisfying.
 Neither is there any straining, forcing, end-gaining or trying to willfully achieve greater flexibility.
 I'm pretty sure that my cat would not pandiculate to the point of pain and discomfort, whereas I've seen humans not only tolerate discomfort/pain during a stretch - but proactively looking for it in the mistaken belief that you can restore healthy flexibility by force.
 Learning Somatics will connect you with the ability to self-sense and return to your optimal movement range without strain.

 Is there anything like it?